chocolateboy/Getopt-Module/README.md

 - spec

-    A hashref that makes the various components of the option available separately e.g.:
+    A hashref that makes the various components of the option available e.g.:

     Command: